EDR evasion EDR evasion-mask

-Blindside: A New Technique for EDR Evasion with Hardware Breakpoints
+EDR Evasion: A New Technique Using Hardware Breakpoints – Blindside

-Utilizing hardware breakpoints to evade monitoring by endpoint detection and response platforms and other monitoring/control systems is not a new idea.
+Utilizing hardware breakpoints to evade monitoring by endpoint detection and response (EDR) platforms and other control systems is not a new concept.
+Both threat actors and researchers alike have exploited breakpoints to inject commands and perform malicious operations.

-The Cymulate Offensive Research Group, and one of its lead researchers, Ilan Kalendarov, were able to extend the methodology into a new technique named “Blindside” to allow for the method to work on a broader scale.
+The Cymulate Offensive Research Group were able to extend the methodology into a new technique named “Blindside” to allow for the method to work on a broader scale.
 Instead of hooking a specific function, the Blindside technique instead loads a non-monitored and unhooked DLL and leverages debug techniques that could allow for running arbitrary code.

 This permits more flexibility in what code can be executed outside the watchful eye of many commercial EDR and XDR platforms.

-Hardware breakpoints are available on both x86 and x64 processors.
-They contain eight debug registers, DR0 – DR7.
-These registers are 32- and 64- bits long on x86 and x64, respectively.
-The debug registers control and allows monitoring of the processor’s debugging operations.
+Hardware breakpoints are available on both x86 and x64 processors, containing eight debug registers: DR0 – DR7.
+These registers are 32- or 64-bits long, depending on the processor type, and control the monitoring of debugging operations.

 The primary function of these debug registers is to set up and monitor up to 4 numbered 0 through 3.
 For each breakpoint, the following information can be specified: